Daniil-Horobets/Catch_the_Apple/README.md

 with no additional controls required.

 ## Reference
-This project was developed as a part of ASIC lab at [Fridrich-Alexander University of Erlangen-Nuremberg](https://www.fau.eu/) by myself and [alikarimie96](https://github.com/alikarimie96).
+This project was developed as a part of ASIC lab at [Fridrich-Alexander University of Erlangen-Nuremberg (FAU)](https://www.fau.eu/) by myself and [alikarimie96](https://github.com/alikarimie96).